15 best things to do in Nice, France (2025)

 Day trips from Nice

-• Monaco: Just a short train ride away, Monaco offers luxury, casinos, and the glamour of the French Riviera.
+- Monaco: Just a short train ride away, Monaco offers luxury, casinos and the glamour of the Riviera.
+See our guide on practical money-saving tips when visiting and our round-up of the best places to go in Monaco.

-Also check our our guide to the French Riviera!
+Also check our our guide to the South of France!